EU charges seen unlikely to hurt Google valuation

 The European Commission penalized Intel Corp, the world's No.1 chipmaker, a record 1.09 billion euros in 2009 for hindering rival Advanced Micro Devices Inc.

-Microsoft Corp has been hit with total fines of more than 2.2 billion euros over the past decade.
+Microsoft Corp has been hit with total fines of more than 2.2 billion euros ($2.34 billion) over the past decade.

 (Editing by Saumyadeb Chakrabarty)